BIGJRA/BIGJRA.github.io/src/_raw/rejuv/main_ep_14.md

 Dive back down.
 Straight down from here at the bottom of this area you'll see a little tunnel you can go through.
 Do so and surface to nab *TM16 Light Screen* and a hidden *Water Stone*.
 Dive again and go left after exiting the tunnel to the north.
 Activate the taller pillar here.

 Head straight to the right until you find another pillar.
 Activate it, then surface in the 2x2 square immediately to the right to get *Icicle Plate*.
 Dive down once more, and go up above the third pillar.
-Surface at this 2x2 square to grab the *Primarium-Z*!
+Surface at this 2x2 square to grab the *Primarium Z*!

 Head back down, then go the the bottom-left-most corner.
 Below the taller pillar we already activated is the fourth pillar.
 Once the ground shakes, return to the submarine.
 After a conversation, surface, fly back to Evergreen, then dive right here and enter the door.